dbraun31/risky-visual-search/ideation/structured/md/wave-1-experiments.md

     * For really difficult levels
         * Might not engage effort intensity if Ps no longer perceive efficacy of their efforts
+    * We'd want a different window for switch vs. repeat trials
+    * The window can probably be calculated based on quantiles of the subject-specific rt distribution
+        * This implies an initial practice phase to get those quantiles in the absence of a window
+        * And a second phase where they get experience with the different windows, and any adjustments to the windows to account for differences in how hard they were trying in the practice... something like that.

 ### Procedure